avoidik/homework_k8s_sonarqube/README.md

 At your convenience there are three options available:

 1. With Shell automation - applied automatically
-1. With Terraform automation - use `terraform.svc.sh`
+1. With Terraform automation - use `terraform.svc.mysql.sh`
 1. Manually, check steps below

 ### Ingress as Minikube addon